LinkedIn tracking pixel

 Step 3: Bootstrap your environment

-Now that Stash CLI is installed, run the setup command and follow the prompts to either login/signup, create a new key set, and store the settings in the TOML files.
+Now that the CLI is installed, run the setup command and follow the prompts to either login/signup, create a new keyset, and store the settings in the TOML files.

 stash setup